- fix spell tables such that spells which don't display a spell level for that class are red-linked.

 - dual classing: pick two classes at character creation.
 You level up in an alternating pattern, gain 1 level in one, then gain 1 level in the other.
 You cannot deviate from this pattern, nor can you choose to multi-class until you have at least 5 levels in BOTH classes.

-- If we ever allow multiclassing, we need to create feats for each character class akin to the Shaping Focus (Feat).
+- Feat Support: We will need to create a fair number of new feats for each character class akin to the Shaping Focus (Feat).

 magic weapons notes